 Critical appraisal training

-If you have the time, and wish to develop skills in critical thinking and reading, please contact these organisations that offer training:
+If you wish to develop your skills in critical thinking and reading, a selection of online training resources are given here:

-Once you’ve found relevant evidence and had it appraised, you will need to think about how to apply it to your context, the next step in the cycle.
+Once you’ve found relevant evidence and appraised it, you will need to think about how to apply it to your context, the next step in the cycle.